Finlay57/systems-in-practice/README.md

 # Systems in Practice

-Systems in Practice is a personal portfolio designed to demonstrate practical software engineering skills, core computer science concepts, and cloud deployment using Microsoft Azure.
+Systems in Practice is a personal portfolio designed to demonstrate practical software engineering skills, core computing science concepts, and cloud deployment using Microsoft Azure.

 ## Tech Stack